- What Is FlatFeeMLS Realty?

 Who Should Choose Flat Fee MLS Realty?
 Who Should Choose Beycome?

-- Sellers comfortable managing pricing, negotiations, and paperwork
+- You are comfortable handling all showings, negotiations, and paperwork independently

 Is Flat Fee MLS Realty a legitimate service?

-Does Flat Fee MLS Realty charge extra fees?
+Does Flat Fee MLS Realty charge additional fees beyond the listing price?

 How does Flat Fee MLS Realty compare to a full-service agent?